twinkletwinklelittlestar70/IRS-PM-2021-07-05-IS03FT-YourSon-YourSong/README.md

 > pip install -r requirements.txt (py version 3.6)

+To use your own google cloud key for dialogflow:

+1. New a agent on dialogflow and import out agent data;

+2. export the key;

+3. put the key on the root dir of backend code, and change your own key path on SystemCode/backend/app.py

 > flask run

 > **Go to URL using web browser** http://0.0.0.0:5000 or http://127.0.0.1:5000